 Breast and Nipple Piercing Procedures- Individuals with breast implants seeking to undergo body piercing procedures to the breast region must consider the possibility that an infection could develop anytime following this procedure.
 Should an infection occur, it is possible that it could spread to the breast implant space.
 Treatment including antibiotics, possible removal of the implant, or additional surgery may be necessary.
 Infections with the presence of a breast implant are harder to treat than infections in normal body tissues.
 If an infection does not respond to antibiotics, the breast implant may have to be removed.
-Individuals who currently wear body-piercing jewelry in the breast region are advised that a breast infection could also develop.
+Individuals who currently wear body piercing jewelry in the breast region are advised that a breast infection could develop.

-Interference with Sentinel Lymph Node Mapping Procedures - Breast augmentation procedures (periareolar or transmammary) that involve cutting through breast tissue, similar to a breast biopsy in order to place breast implants, can potentially interfere with diagnostic procedures to determine lymph node drainage of breast tissue to stage breast cancer.
+Interference with Sentinel Lymph Node Mapping Procedures- Breast augmentation procedures (periareolar or transmammary) that involve cutting through breast tissue, similar to a breast biopsy in order to place breast implants, can potentially interfere with diagnostic procedures to determine lymph node drainage of breast tissue to stage breast cancer.
 If this is a concern, individuals considering breast augmentation by these approaches may elect to consider another surgical approach (inframammary or standard periareolar).

-Large Volume Breast Augmentation- Patients who request an outcome of augmentation mammaplasty that produces disproportionately large breast size must consider that such a choice can place them at risk for a less than optimal long-term outcome and the need for re-operation and additional expenses.
-The placement of excessively-sized breast implants exceeds the normal dimensions of the breast, produce irreversible tissue thinning, implant drop out, and visible/palpable rippling.
+Large Volume Breast Augmentation- Patients who request an outcome of augmentation mammaplasty that produces disproportionately large breast size must consider that such a choice can place them at risk for a less than optimal long term outcome and the need for re-operation and additional expenses.
+The placement of excessively-sized breast implants exceeds the normal dimensions of the breast, produce irreversible tissue thinning, implant drop out, visible/palpable rippling and synmastia, a condition where breast mounds are abnormally located in the center of the chest.
+Large volume primary augmentation or revision with larger sized implants (>350cc) may increase the risk of complications such as implant extrusion, hematoma, infection, palpable implant folds, and visible skin wrinkling requiring surgical intervention to correct these complications.

 Mental Health Disorders and Elective Surgery- It is important that all patients seeking to undergo elective surgery have realistic expectations that focus on improvement rather than perfection.
-Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery and often are stressful.
+Complications or less than satisfactory results are sometimes unavoidable, may require additional surgery and often are emotionally stressful.
 Please openly discuss with your surgeon, prior to surgery, any history that you may have of significant emotional depression or mental health disorders.
+The FDA determined that the safety and effectiveness of silicone breast implants has not been established in patients with a diagnosis of depression or other mental health conditions.
+The FDA recommends that patients with such diagnosis's wait until resolution or stabilization of these conditions prior to undergoing breast implant surgery.
 Although many individuals may benefit psychologically from the results of elective surgery, effects on mental health cannot be accurately predicted.